Ecodes-lab/EmoteXpress/README.md

 # EmoteXpress

-EmoteXpress is a chat app that allows you to talk with your family and friends and also see their facial expression
+EmoteXpress is a practice chat app that allows you to talk with your family and friends and also see their facial expression